Introduction to Transformers: an NLP Perspective: The Basic Model

-where $M(i,k)$ indicates a bias term for the alignment score between positions $i$ and $k$.
+where $M(i,j)$ indicates a bias term for the alignment score between positions $i$ and $j$.
 Below we show an example of how the masking variable is applied (assume $n=4$).

-As noted in Section \ref{sec:multi-head-self-attention}, it is easy to improve these models by using the multi-head attention mechanism.
-Also, since decoders are typically the most time-consuming part of practical systems, the bulk of the computational effort in running these systems is very much concerned with the efficiency of the attention modules on the decoder side.
+As noted in Section~\ref{sec:multi-head-self-attention}, it is straightforward to improve these models by using the multi-head attention mechanism.
+In addition, because decoders are typically the most time-consuming components in practical applications, the overall computational efficiency of these systems depends heavily on optimizing decoder-side attention.